NikhilRajPandey/healthyprogrammer/README.md

 Which causes eyes weaks and we don't drink water or we don't leave the chair which causes back pain in whole day which make us unhealthy <br>

-To solve this problem I have make a program wich alert us to drink water , eyes exercise , to do physical exericse by playing a song for your healthy body <br>
+To solve this problem I have make a program wich alert us to drink water , eyes exercise , to do physical exericse by playing a song for your healthy body

 <h1>Requirements</h1>
 <p>python3 and pygame module</p>